Hello everyone! Today we are going to start with a new topic in general. Data Structures! Hence lets get started with an introduction!

 These are those data structures that are derived from Primary/Primitive Data Structures.
 Non -Primitive Data Types are used to store a group of values.
 They can be further classified into:

-• Arrays: This is the simplest type of Data Structure.
+- Arrays: This is the simplest type of Data Structure.
 By a linear array we mean a list of finite members n of similar data elements referenced respectively by a set of n consecutive numbers.
 Usually 1, 2, 3...n.
-If we choose the name A for the array, then the elements of A are denoted by the subscript notation a1, a2, a3…aor by the bracket notation A[1], A[2], A[3]...A[n].
+If we choose the name A for the array, then the elements of A are denoted by the subscript notation a1, a2, a3…an or by the bracket notation A[1], A[2], A[3]...A[n].

 Data Structure Operations